 Although it is possible to make your VoIP phone service equally as mobile as using exclusively a cellular phone, chances are you are already paying for a cell phone service so adding the VoIP phone service may not be necessary if you do not mind conducting all your business through your personal phone.

-The other alternative to VoIP and landline phone services is computer-based telephony.
+The other alternative to VoIP and landline phone services are computer-based telephony.
 This will likely be the cheapest option of all, but it does have the most limitations.
 This is most commonly done through programs such as Skype and Google Voice.
-These programs allow you to use your computer as phone, but in order for you to access your virtual phone, you may need to keep these programs running at all times.
+These programs allow you to use your computer as a phone, but for you to access your virtual phone, you may need to keep these programs running at all times.

 Unless you are planning to exclusively be using laptops, chances are you are also going to have to purchase external microphones for your desktop computer.
 This is an added cost to using computer-based telephony, but it is generally just going to be a one time cost.
 Overall, computer-based telephony is the cheapest option but also the most inconvenient.

-When debating between VoIP and landline phone services, it is ideal to keep in mind your location’s connection to internet.
-Landline phone services have an advantage in consistency and reliability simply through the way that landlines are install; however in this day and age, this should not be much of an issue.
+When debating between VoIP and landline phone services, it is ideal to keep in mind your location’s connection to the internet.
+Landline phone services have an advantage in consistency and reliability simply through the way that landlines are installed; however, in this day and age, this should not be much of an issue.
 There are still places where fast, reliable internet access may be very lacking.

 Furthermore, VoIP phone services are far more scalable for businesses which would probably be the most important factor for growing businesses.
 There is a reason many businesses and entrepreneurs are investing in a VoIP phone service now and leaving landline services behind.